vansh1011/Netflix/README.md

 # Netflix
-This is the clone of the Netflix Webpage .
-I use the HTML and CSS
+A simple Netflix clone built using only HTML and CSS.
+This project focuses on replicating the design and layout of Netflix's homepage